Synchronous Team Semantics for Temporal Logics: Team Semantics for CTL

 Assume that $\varphi$ is a (negated) proposition symbol $p$.
 Now

 The case $\land$ trivial.
 For the $\lor$ case, assume that $\varphi = \psi\lor\theta$.
 Now it holds that

-Here the first equivalence holds by the semantics of disjunction, the second equivalence follows by the induction hypothesis, the third via the empty team property, the fourth via the empty team property in combination with the semantics of ``or'', and the last by the team semantics of disjunction.
+Here the first equivalence holds by the semantics of disjunction, the second equivalence follows by the induction hypothesis, the third via the empty team property, the fourth equivalence follows since there is only two ways to partition a singleton to an ordered pair of sets, and the last by the team semantics of disjunction.

 The cases for $\E\X$ and $\A\X$, until and weak until are all similar and straightforward.
 We show here the case for $\E\X$.
 Assume $\varphi = \E\X\psi$.
 Then, $\kripke,w\ctlmodels \E\X\psi$ iff there exists a trace $\pi\in\Pi(w)$ such that $\kripke,\pi(1) \ctlmodels \psi$.
 Thus, by the induction hypothesis $\kripke,\pi(1) \ctlmodels \psi$ iff $\kripke,\mset{\pi(1)} \models \psi$.
-Hence, equivalently, there exists a $T$-compatible function $f$ such that $\kripke,T [f,1]\models\psi$ which is equivalent to $\kripke,T \models \EX\varphi$. \end{proof}
+Hence, equivalently, there exists a $\mset{w}$-compatible function $f$ such that $\kripke,\mset{w} [f,1]\models\psi$ which is equivalent to $\kripke,\mset{w} \models \EX\psi$. \end{proof}

-\TeamCTL is \emph{downward closed} if the following holds for every Kripke structure $\kripke$, for every \CTL-formula $\varphi$, and for every team $T$ and $T'$ of $\kripke$:
+\TeamCTL is \emph{downward closed} if the following holds for every Kripke structure $\kripke$, for every \CTL-formula $\varphi$, and for all teams $T$ and $T'$ of $\kripke$:

 The proof of the following lemma is analogous with the corresponding proofs for modal and first-order dependence logic (see~\cite{va07,va08}). \begin{proposition}[Downward closure] \TeamCTL is downward closed. \end{proposition} \begin{proof} The proof is by induction on the structure of $\varphi$.
-Let $\kripke=(W,R,\eta)$ be an arbitrary Kripke structure and $T'\msube T$ be some team of $\kripke$.
+Let $\kripke=(W,R,\eta)$ be an arbitrary Kripke structure and $T'\msube T$ be some teams of $\kripke$.
 Hence, there is a bijection~$\pi$ witnessing $T'\msube T$, i.e., it satisfies $T'\subseteq\{\,(\pi(i),x)\mid (i,x)\in T\,\}$.